Guanaja, the most mountainous of the Bay Islands, is 11 miles

 uninhabited north shore.
 The resort consists of a main house and

-two guest houses, which accommodate a maximum of twelve
+one guest house, accommodating a maximum of twelve

 people.
 The large comfortable rooms are of island-style